 |Share / Tweet / Pin Me!|

 French possessive adjectives are used in front of nouns to indicate to whom or to what those nouns belong.
-They’re more complicated than English possessive adjectives because there are different forms depending on gender and number.
+They are considerably more complicated than English possessive adjectives because French has several different forms depending on the gender and number of the possessed noun.

 |Nous écoutons ma musique.||We’re listening to my music.|

 |Où est mon frère ?||Where is my brother?|

 Characteristics of French possessive adjectives

 - Used in place of an article, not with one

 - Placed directly in front of a noun or an adjective + noun

 - Must agree with the possessed noun in number and sometimes gender